 Sign the campaign #DataMustFall

 We the people and consumers of Mzansi are tired of being ripped off by mobile networks.
-We demand a cut in the cost of data by at least 50% before the 31st December 2017, and for an end to data, airtime and SMS bundles expiring after 30 days.
+We demand a cut in the cost of data, especially for the poor majority and for an end to data, airtime and SMS bundles expiring after 30 days.
 We call on the ICASA, the Portfolio Committee on Telecommunications and Postal Services, the Competition Commission and the National Assembly to force mobile networks to adhere to this demand.